kp14/prunito/README.md

 ## UniProt

 This includes a parser for the UniProtKB text format.
 Biopython provides a parser as well but writing my own was a way of learning as much as being able to customize certain aspects.
-The returned Record object, for example, provide many convenience methods for accessing fields liek the recommended name, the primary accession etc. Also included is a parser for the UniRule XML format used by some of the automatic annotation pipelines feeding into especially the unreviewed part of UniProtKB (aka UniProtKB/TrEMBL).
+The returned Record objects, for example, provide many convenience methods for accessing fields like the recommended name, the primary accession etc.

+Also included is a parser for the UniRule XML format used by some of the automatic annotation pipelines feeding into especially the unreviewed part of UniProtKB (aka UniProtKB/TrEMBL).

+The Proteins API, which serves UniProt-associated data but is hosted under an EBI URL, is used for retrieving data on taxonomy nodes.

 ## ENA